 The Navy’s Rating Information Card describes the EN rate as:

 “Engineman operate and maintain diesel engines and reduction gears used for ship propulsion and auxiliary machinery such as diesel generators, pumps, and oil purifiers.
-They also maintain auxiliary machinery outside of main machinery spaces, such as electro-hydraulic steering engines and elevators, refrigeration plants, air conditioning systems and desalinization plants.
+They also maintain auxiliary machinery outside of main machinery spaces, such as electro-hydraulic steering engines and elevators, refrigeration plants, air conditioning systems, and desalinization plants.
 They will also operate and maintain compressed gas producing plants, deck equipment including cranes, winches and hoists, condensers and heat exchange devices and small boats.”

 Specifically, what an EN in the Navy does is:

-ENs routinely perform heavy physical work.
+Work for ENs is generally moderate to heavy physical work.

 ENs must be able to work closely with their shipmates, and sometimes with limited supervision.